tansonlee/sorting-algorithms/README.md

 1. Access an online version of this project at: [Sorting Algorithms](https://repl.it/@TansonL/sorting-algorithms)

 2. Change the main.py file to your program.
+You may need to create an account to modify the code.

 3. Run the program by clicking the green Run button